yui-mhcp/siamese_networks/README.md

 Tutorials :
 - [1] [Medium tutorial for animal recognition](https://miro.medium.com/max/1750/0*eeyjKVZFBdFjFQoK.png) : source of the introduction image.
 The tutorial seems to be clear, complete with a practical approach.
 - [2] [Medium tutorial for speaker verification with siamese networks](https://medium.com/analytics-vidhya/building-a-speaker-identification-system-from-scratch-with-deep-learning-f4c4aa558a56) : the 1st tutorial I read on siamese networks.
 Its architecture was a 1st base model I improved.
 Clear, practical and with an interesting comparison between a classical classifier and a siamese-based approach.
+- [3] [Google GE2E Loss tutorial](https://google.github.io/speaker-id/publications/GE2E/) : amazing Google tutorial explaining the benefits of the GE2E loss compared to the Siamese approach (which they call the `Tuple End-to-End (TE2E) loss`)

 Github project :
 - [voicemap project](https://github.com/oscarknagg/voicemap) : github associated with the 2nd tutorial and my 1st inspiration for the `AudioSiamese` model